First-Order Logical Duality: Topological Representation

 then \synt{C}{T} is \emph{decidable}, in the sense that for each object, $A$, the diagonal, $\Delta:A\mon A\times A$, is complemented as a subobject.
 We call a coherent theory which has an inequality predicate (for each sort) a \emph{decidable} coherent theory for that reason (and with apologies for overloading the term).
 Finally, if \theory\ is a first-order theory, then \synt{C}{T} is a Boolean coherent category, i.e. a coherent category such that every subobject is complemented.

 Conversely, given a coherent category, \cat{C}, one can construct the coherent \emph{theory, $\theory_{\cat{C}}$, of} \cat{C} by having a sort for each object and a function symbol for each arrow, and taking as axioms all sequents which are true under the canonical interpretation of this language in \cat{C} (again, see \cite{elephant1} for details).
 A coherent decidable category allows for the construction of a coherent decidable theory (including an inequality predicate for each sort), and Boolean coherent \cat{C} allows for the construction of a first-order $\theory_{\cat{C}}$.
 Thus we can turn theories into categories and categories back into theories.
 It is in this sense that we say that (decidable) coherent categories represent (decidable) coherent theories, and Boolean coherent categories represent first-order theories.
 (Since Boolean coherent categories are, of course, coherent, building the Boolean coherent syntactical category of a classical first-order theory and then taking its coherent internal theory will produce a decidable coherent theory with the same models as the original classical one; thus yielding an alternative, but less economical, way of \emph{Morleyizing} a classical theory than the one presented in \cite[D1.5.13]{elephant1}.)
 We show how to recover a theory from its models in the sense that we recover its syntactic category, up to pretopos completion.
 Roughly, the pretopos completion of a theory is the theory equipped with disjoint sums and quotients of equivalence relations, see e.g.\ \cite{makkai93}.
 A theory and its pretopos completion have the same models in (the pretopos) \Sets.
+Furthermore, since the construction works for coherent decidable theories and these subsume classical first-order theories in the sense above, we carry this out for coherent decidable theories (leaving classical first-order as a special case).

 The category of models and homomorphisms of a coherent theory \theory\ is equivalent to the category of coherent functors from \synt{C}{T} into the category \Sets\ of sets and functions and natural transformations between them,